 Wessels is always looking for new forms to tell her story.
 In her investigations she makes use of portraits, city scenes, landscapes and also - for example in the project ‘Living Spaces’- of montages.
 Other Wessels projects are amongst others 'Memory Master', 'Street Portraits' and 'Eating in Public Spaces'

-Among the venues in which her work has appeared are the Amsterdam Bijlmer - outdoor exhibition Photo Route Bijlmer -, Photo Basel, the Photography and Visual Arts Festival Encontros da Imagem in Braga (PT), Surinaams Museum in Paramaribo (SR), Museum Het Valkhof in Nijmegen (NL), Museum IJsselstein (NL), Museum of Photography Thessaloniki (GR), YiPArt Photography auction at Christie’s Amsterdam (NL), PhotoBiennale Greece (GR), Noorderlicht Photo Festival in Groningen (NL), New York Photo Festival (US), Gallery Carte Blanche San Francisco (US), Naarden Photo Festival (NL), Corcoran Gallery Washington (US), Gallery Cultural Speech Amsterdam (NL), Galerie Baudelaire Antwerp (BE), Municipal Museum Arnhem (NL), Amsterdam Municipal Archive (NL), the Historical Museum in Amsterdam (NL) and diverse (inter)national Art Fairs.
+Among the venues in which her work has appeared are the Amsterdam Bijlmer (NL): outdoor exhibition Photo Route Bijlmer, Photo Basel (CH), the Photography and Visual Arts Festival Encontros da Imagem in Braga (PT), Surinaams Museum in Paramaribo (SR), Museum Het Valkhof in Nijmegen (NL), Museum IJsselstein (NL), Museum of Photography Thessaloniki (GR), YiPArt Photography auction at Christie’s Amsterdam (NL), PhotoBiennale Greece (GR), Noorderlicht Photo Festival in Groningen (NL), New York Photo Festival (US), Gallery Carte Blanche San Francisco (US), Naarden Photo Festival (NL), Corcoran Gallery Washington (US), Gallery Cultural Speech Amsterdam (NL), Galerie Baudelaire Antwerp (BE), Municipal Museum Arnhem (NL), Amsterdam Municipal Archive (NL), the Historical Museum in Amsterdam (NL) and diverse (inter)national Art Fairs.

 Wessels works are in the following collections: Huis Marseille - Museum for Photography Amsterdam, Surinaams Museum in Paramaribo (Suriname), Province of Noord-Holland Department of Art and Culture, District Westerpark Amsterdam, Municipal Archives of Utrecht, Municipal Archives of Amsterdam, Humanitas Foundation, RCA Amsterdam, Galerie Baudelaire Collection, Amsterdam SBK and various private collections.

-She has received commissions from the Amsterdam Fund for Art: Eating in public Places, the Province of North Holland: Living Spaces, the Photography Foundation in Utrecht(SFU): Gardens in Utecht, Municipal Archives of Amsterdam and others.
+Her work was granted by the Amsterdam Fund for Art & Municipal Archives of Amsterdam: Eating in public Places; the Province of North Holland: Living Spaces; the Photography Foundation in Utrecht(SFU): Gardens in Utecht, and others.